Travelers Championship: A hole-by-hole guide to TPC River Highlands

 Swirling winds and a drop in elevation make the approach to the small 14th green at TPC River Highlands trickier than most.

-Moderation is wise off the tee here, as a ball that bounds over the hill - making the shot blind - with too much heat can run into long rough right of the fairway, leaving a hanging lie down to a green that is one of the toughest to read on the golf course.
+Moderation is wise off the tee here, as a ball that bounds over the hill with too much heat can run into long rough right of the fairway, leaving a hanging lie down to a green that is one of the toughest to read on the golf course.

 Hole No. 15 - Par 4, 296 yards

-Standing on the slightly elevated tee box is like waiting to enter the Coliseum, as the closing stretch's stadium setup holds tens of thousands of excited fans each afternoon.
+Standing on the slightly elevated tee box is like waiting to enter the Coliseum, as the closing stretch's stadium setup welcomes tens of thousands of well-lubricated fans each tournament afternoon.
 This two-shotter is reachable for the entire field.
-The threat of water a few yards off the left edge of the rectangular, pedestal green (with a buffer of thick rough, unfortunately) forces a number of shots right of the target, often leaving an awkward pitch or bunker shot.
-Savvy players know to use the downslope about 20 yards short of the putting surface to propel the ball onto the green, which has a swale across the middle that pushes tournament hole locations to each of the four corners.
+The threat of water a few yards off the left edge of the rectangular, pedestal green (with an unfortunate buffer of thick rough) forces many tee balls right of the target, often leaving an awkward pitch or bunker shot.
+Savvy players know to use the downslope about 20 yards short of the putting surface to propel the ball onto the green, which has a swale across the middle (also neutered int recent years) that pushes tournament hole locations to each of the four corners.
 It is one of the most iconic short par fours in golf, where scores from 2 to 7 are in play on any given day.

 Hole No. 16 - Par 4, 171 yards